jkroening/spotifyR/README.md

 geom_density_ridges() +
 theme_ridges() +
 labs(title = "Joyplot of Joy Division's joy distributions",
-     subtitle = "Based on valence pulled from Spotify's Web API with spotifyr")
+     subtitle = "Based on valence pulled from Spotify's Web API with spotifyR")
 ```

 <img src="man/figures/README-joyplot-1.png" width="100%" />

-## Dope Stuff Other People Have Done with spotifyr
+## Dope Stuff Other People Have Done with spotifyR

 The coolest thing about making this package has definitely been seeing
 all the awesome stuff other people have done with it.
 Here are a few